 A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 By this all men will know that you are my disciples, if you love one another.
 (John 13:34–35)

-Jesus was expanding the injunction in Leviticus 19:18, which Paul quoted in Galatians 5:14, "Love your neighbor as yourself."
+Jesus was expanding the injunction in Leviticus 19:18, which Paul quoted in Galatians 5:14, “Love your neighbor as yourself.”
 Christians show they are disciples of Jesus Christ by loving one another as he loves them.
 The Gospels record how Jesus loved.
-He was not particularly concerned with the externalities of religious observance, but he was concerned with "the more important matters of the law — justice, mercy and faithfulness" (Matthew 23:23) and "the love of God" (Luke 11:42).
+He was not particularly concerned with the externalities of religious observance, but he was concerned with “the more important matters of the law — justice, mercy and faithfulness” (Matthew 23:23) and “the love of God” (Luke 11:42).
 He ministered to people in their suffering, he showed them the love of God through kindness, compassion and mercy, and he forgave their sins.
-To follow the examples and teachings of Jesus that he gave for the church fulfills the law of Christ.
+They would fulfill the law of Christ by following the example and teachings of Jesus that he gave for the church.

 F.F.
 Bruce identifies features of the law of Christ in Romans 12 and 13, showing how Paul reiterates major teachings of Jesus.
 He links them with Jesus’ Sermon on the Mount.